odCat/gtypist/lessons/q.typ

 I:(4)
 *:_Q_R_L16
-D:Odd ideas are like odd seeds.
+D:Odd ideas die like odd seeds.
 Odd seeds die as do odd deeds.
  :Dad has odd ideas.
 Dad sees a soda as a sad dose.
 A soda :aids Sis.
 So I see a soda is added.
 Sis does like a soda.